 In partnership with the Government of Canada, the Canadian Chamber of Commerce established the Canadian Business Resilience Network to help Canadian businesses navigate the COVID-19 reality and prepare for recovery.

-The application for the Canada Emergency Response Benefit (CERB) through the Canada Revenue Agency is open as of April 6.
-Government of Canada's guide to applying for CERB.
+The application for the Canada Emergency Response Benefit (CERB) through the Canada Revenue Agency is open.
+The Government of Canada has a guide to applying for CERB.

 Prepared by Courthouse Libraries BC, this wiki is a directory of online resources dealing with the ways COVID-19 health directives are affecting people’s lives, including information on employment, housing, family law, debt, legal assistance and courts and tribunals.